szczyglis-dev/py-gpt/README.md

 The application is free, open-source, and runs on PCs with `Windows 10`, `Windows 11`, and `Linux`.
 The full Python source code is available on `GitHub`.

-**PYGPT uses the user's API key  -  to use the application, you must have a registered OpenAI account and your own API key.**
+**PyGPT uses the user's API key  -  to use the application, you must have a registered OpenAI account and your own API key.**

 You can also use buil-it Langchain support to connect to other Large Language Models (LLMs),